-The diaphragm is a type of contraception that women can use to avoid getting pregnant.
-It is a piece of soft silicone in the shape of a dome and sits inside the vagina.
-It is moved up and positioned to cover the cervix, this prevents sperm from entering the uterus (womb).
+A diaphragm is a type of contraception (birth control) that can be used to avoid getting pregnant.
+It is a piece of soft silicone in the shape of a dome.

-Once you insert a diaphragm, it is held in place by the pelvic muscles.
-You do not need a doctor to insert it, although it is a good idea to see a health professional to learn how to insert it and check the diaphragm fits the cervix.
+Once you place a diaphragm, it’s held in position by your pelvic muscles.
+You don’t need a doctor to insert it.
+But it’s a good idea to see a doctor or nurse to learn how to put it in, and to check the diaphragm fits properly.

-During sex, the diaphragm stops sperm from entering the uterus.
-It forms a physical barrier between the man's sperm and the woman's egg, like a condom.
-So it is sometimes called a barrier method of contraception.
+During sex, a diaphragm stops sperm from entering the uterus.
+It forms a physical barrier between the sperm and egg.
+So, it is sometimes called a ‘barrier method’ of contraception or birth control.

-The diaphragm needs to stay in place for at least 6 hours after sex.
-After 6 — but no longer than 24 hours after sex — it needs to be taken out and cleaned.
+Your diaphragm needs to stay in place for at least 6 hours after sex.

-You can use the same diaphragm repeatedly, and it can last up to 2 years if you look after it.
+You can use the same diaphragm repeatedly.
+It can last up to 2 years if you look after it.

 What types of diaphragms are available?